iw-dak/spreading/README.md

 make bdl-update

-To add a new gem :
+To add a new gem

-1. Add following to Gemfile
+1. Add following to Gemfile :
 ```
 gem '<ge-package-name>'
 ```

-2. Run this command:
+2. Run this command :
 ```
 docker-compose run ruby bundle install
 ```